h5law/h5law.github.io/content/posts/a-year-in-pokt.md

 As part of building out the [Shannon][poktroll] upgrade to the protocol, I am still involved heavily in the cryptographic side of things.
 Integrating ring signatures for our App to Gateway delegation process and request signing.
-I've been able to contribute back to the [library][ring-go] we use which I find so cool.
+I've been able to contribute back to the [library][ring-go] we use, which I find so cool.

 So lets break down some of the highlights of this year.
-Of course there will be lots of exciting things I am miss out, otherwise this blog would be incredibly long.
+Of course there will be lots of exciting things I am going to miss out, otherwise this blog would be incredibly long.

 ### SMT

 Over this past year I have learned a lot.
-I have become somewhat of a specialist in the field of trees/tries with the [SMT repo][smt] that I have taken over, since [celestia] archived [their repo](https://github.com/celestiaorg/smt) which we were using previously.
+I have become somewhat of a specialist in the field of trees/tries 🌴 with the [SMT repo][smt] that I have taken over, since [celestia] archived [their repo](https://github.com/celestiaorg/smt) which we were using previously.